stone-payments/stoneco-guidelines/backend/rest/README.md

 ### Sorting

 Generic parameter "sort" can be used to describe sorting rules.
-Allow sort by multiple fields with the use of a list of fields separated by comma.
-Use - sign before fields to sort in descent order and no sign to sort in ascending order.
+Allow multiple fields sorting using a comma-separated field list.
+An interesting and compact way of specifying order direction is to use an hyphen (-) sign before fields to sort in descent order and no sign at all to sort in ascending order.

 ---
 ```html